J: James - Jonathan

 Popular northerner (billed from either Rotherham or Newcastle) Eddie James began his professional wrestling life in the independent rings around 1960 facing the likes of Alan Sergeant, Pedro the Gypsy and Brian Maxine.
 In 1965 he transferred to Joint Promotions, although our records show him working only for Relwyskow and Green Promotions.
 He made it to the back cover of The Wrestler magazine (alongside tag partner Ron Davis) in January 1967.

-See Jon Cortez
+See the entry for Jon Cortez

 Jimmy James (Manchester)

 Jimmy James was a wrestler working for independent promoters in the north of England in the late 1950s.
 Opponents included Johnny Mack, Red Callaghan, Monty Swann and Tommy Bailey.
 His career was cut short when he was killed in a car crash at Shotton.
 A memorial show in his honour was held at Ellesmere Port in 1962.